Emma Soberano, M.A., Ph.D.

 About Me

-I serve as a Learning Experience Designer for the CASCaDE (Change Agents Shaping Campus Diversity and Equity) Project at the National Center for Institutional Diversity.
+I also serve as a Learning Experience Designer for the CASCaDE (Change Agents Shaping Campus Diversity and Equity) Project at the Bowman Center.
 In this role, I work with subject matter experts to create engaging, approachable resources for equity-minded leadership empowerment of higher education professionals.
 I use ideas and research from diversity scholarship to create digital learning experiences that will help change agents transform higher education.

 I recently finished my doctoral studies at the department of English Language & Literature at the University of Michigan.
 My research is interdisciplinary, and focuses on race, colonialism, and ecological knowledge and management practices in nineteenth-century British literature, and in Neo-Victorian novels.
 Recently, I successfully defended my dissertation, titled “Racialized Ecologies and the Literary Afterlives of the British Empire.”
 I have designed and taught undergraduate courses ranging from first-year writing to an upper-level course on literature and the environment.